Jbleezy/BO2-Reimagined/README.md

 * Der Wunderfizz: all perks have an equal chance of being obtained
 * Rituals of the Ancients: spend points challenge reward changed from Double Tap perk to a random perk that the player does not have (perk does not change if reward is reopened)
 * Soul boxes: decreased kill requirement from 30 to 20
+* Dig spots: decreased number of digs to obtain golden shovel from 30 to 20
+* Dig spots: changed number of digs to obtain golden helmet to 40 (normally 5% chance to obtain after obtaining golden shovel)
 * Perk bottle dig spots: give random perk
 * Perk bottle dig spots: visible and diggable without Zombie Blood
 * Perk bottle dig spots: increased number of rounds for next dig spot to spawn from 1 to 4